AGKhalil/docker-neovim/README.md

 fi

 # Run the docker command
-docker run -i -t -P -v "$dir_name":/src thornycrackers/neovim /bin/sh -c "cd /src;nvim $file_name"
+docker run -i -t -P -v "$dir_name":/src thornycrackers/neovim /bin/sh -c "cd /src; nvim $file_name"
 ```

 Now you can run neovim as if you would regularly.
 The only gotcha I've
-deiscovered so far is that because you are mounting to the docker
+discovered so far is that because you are mounting to the docker
 container you cannot go above the folder you open neovim in.
 This is
 a pretty rare case in my trials of using this but it is something to note.